finstack/slate/source/index.md

 }
 ```

-Returns signed mandate (if any) with the specified id in PDF.
+Returns signed mandate document (if any) with the specified id in PDF.

 ### Parameters